Emergency Dentistry Torrance

 How you should handle a toothache: Begin by rinsing your mouth with salt water, as this can help disinfect your smile and relieve discomfort.
 You can also use a cold compress on the outside of your cheek to help alleviate swelling and further numb the area.
 Take over-the-counter painkillers as instructed until you can see our team in person.

 How we treat toothaches: We’ll provide treatment based on the source of the toothache.
 If there’s an infection in the gums, we’ll likely offer periodontal therapy.
-Other treatments may include more complex procedures, such as root canal therapy or tooth extractions.
+Other treatments may include more complex procedures, such as root canal treatment or tooth extractions.
 Our team will make sure to review your options in detail so that you know what to expect and how we’ll move forward with your treatment.

 Chipped Tooth